Frequently Asked Questions

 What area would I be expected to cover?

-We have divided the county into four geographical areas with the aim of tasking jobs to riders close to the hospitals requiring our services, although if necessary you may be asked to go further afield if this is convenient for you.
+We have divided the county into three geographical areas with the aim of tasking jobs to riders close to the hospitals requiring our services, although if necessary you may be asked to go further afield if this is convenient for you.

 What area does Cornwall Blood Bikes cover?